zdenham/diamond-nft/README.md

 - Diamond cut event
 - Make ERC721AFaucet Initializable
 - Whatever else is left to fully comply to the diamond standard
-- Add a "gas cache" where we store SOME selector mappings locally on the diamond (for highly trafficked write calls)'
+- Add a "gas cache" where we store SOME selector mappings locally on the diamond (for highly trafficked write calls)
+- More tests